bdobyns/silver-funicular/php-eb-simple/Readme.md

 This is the simplest possible PHP example, with no mysql database, and no extra frills and options.

+Instructions for technical leads to begin a new project are in TechLead.Readme.md and if you are starting a new project, you should
+- read the *Pre-requisites* here,
+- read and follow in the TechLead.Readme.md next,
+- then come back to this document to make sure the *General Development* section is correct here.

 ## Deployment Tools Why

 The purpose of deployment tools is to ensure that we have complete